hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

   allow us to query `haproxy.service.consul:8080` from anywhere inside our cluster so we can reach our web application.
-- Please note that although we have defined the template [inline][inline], we can use the template stanza [in conjunction with the artifact stanza][remote-template] to download an input template from a remote source such as an S3 bucket.
+- Please note that although we have defined the template [inline][inline], we could alternatively use the template stanza [in conjunction with the artifact stanza][remote-template] to download an input template from a remote source such as an S3 bucket.